 Twilight Greenaway is the Managing Editor of Civil Eats.
 Her articles about food and farming have appeared in The New York Times, NPR.org, The Guardian, TakePart, Modern Farmer, Gastronomica and on Grist, where she served as the food editor from 2011-2012.
 See more at TwilightGreenaway.com.

 Adrien Schless-Meier is deputy managing editor of Civil Eats and a contributor to the Local Eats series, a column highlighting innovative efforts to create vibrant local food systems across the United States.
-She is currently an Emerson National Hunger Fellow at Just Harvest working to support the use of food stamps at farmers markets.
-She lives in Pittsburgh, PA.
+She is currently an Emerson National Hunger Fellow at Feeding America working to support food banks to engage in political advocacy.
+She lives in Washington, DC.

 Naomi Starkman is a Founder and the Editor-in-Chief of Civil Eats.
 She is a food policy consultant to Consumers Union and others, as well as a founding board member and the Strategic Communications Advisor to the Food & Environment Reporting Network.
 Naomi served as the Director of Communications & Policy at Slow Food Nation ’08 and has worked as a media consultant at The New Yorker, Vanity Fair, GQ and WIRED magazines.
 She was previously a senior publicist at Newsweek magazine and was the Director of Communications for the American Foundation for AIDS Research (amfAR).
 After graduating from law school, she served as the Deputy Executive Director of the City of San Francisco’s Ethics Commission.
 Naomi works with various clients on food policy and advocacy and is an avid organic gardener, having worked on several farms.

-Andrea King Collier is a freelance writer a Knight Digital Media Fellow and W.K.
+Andrea King Collier is a freelance writer, a Knight Digital Media Fellow, and former W.K.
 Kellogg/IATP Food and Society Policy Fellow.

 Temra Costa is a nationally-recognized sustainable food advocate and author of Farmer Jane: Women Changing the Way We Eat (Gibbs Smith, 2010).
 She's been working to change the food system, from farm gate to plate, since 2003.
 She resides in Sonoma County, CA where she writes, gardens, and makes delicious things.
 Learn more about Farmer Jane and her work by visiting http://www.farmerjane.org.